 In some cases, developers may not want to just find any configuration path that ends in the desired state.
 Instead, they may want a path that produces a configuration that meets the end goals as early as possible.
-For example, in the avionics problem from Section 1 developers may want to find a configuration path that meets their constraints and includes the laser gyro as soon as possible.
+For example, in the automotive problem from Section 1 developers may want to find a configuration path that meets their constraints and includes the high-end features in the base model in fewer than five years.

 CSP model of path length.
 To support path length optimization, we define a measure of the number of steps needed to reach a valid end state.
-We must therefore determine if the constraints on the final configuration F{end} (which is the goal state) are met by some configuration prior to the last configuration (F_T where T < K - 1).
+We must therefore determine if the constraints on the final configuration $F{end}$ (which is the goal state) are met by some configuration prior to the last configuration ( $F_T$ where T < K - 1).
 We have found a configuration process that requires fewer configuration steps if we meet the final state constraints sooner than the final configuration.

-To track whether or not a configuration has met the constraints on the ending configuration F{end} , we create a series of variables $w_T \in W$ to represent whether or not the configuration $F_T \in P$ satisfies F{end} .
-For each configuration, $F_T \in P$, if F{end} is satisifed:
+To track whether or not a configuration has met the constraints on the ending configuration $F{end}$ , we create a series of variables $w_T \in W$ to represent whether or not the configuration $F_T \in P$ satisfies $F{end}$ .
+For each configuration, $F_T \in P$ , if $F{end}$ is satisfied: